 return A[n]

-Hard Problem: Assume that an integer array A[1..n] has a majority element and elements other than majority element need NOT be distinct.
+Problem 2: Assume that an integer array A[1..n] has a majority element and elements other than majority element need NOT be distinct.
 How to find majority element.
-What's the space and time complexity of the algorithm?
+What's the space and the time complexity of the algorithm?

 element = A[1]